UhhhAaron/SaladBind/CONTRIBUTING.md

 ## Testing your changes

-You can run SaladBind by typing `node index` in the terminal window.
+You can run SaladBind by typing `node src/index` in the terminal window.

 ### Compiling